Qumi-Qumi: Juga

-Juga (Russian: Джуга) is a Jumi-Qumi member voiced by Vladimir Ponomarev.
+Juga (Russian: Джуга) is a Jumi-Qumi member.
 He is lazy and somewhat rude, which causes him to lose focus on his magic very easily.
 Like Shumadan, he has a crush on Yusi, and competes with him to try and win her heart.
-He often uses dirty tricks to succeed through life, but he is good at heart, and will still help his friends when they truly need it.
+He often uses dirty tricks to succeed through life, but he is still good at heart, and will help his friends when they truly need it.
 Like the other members of his tribe, Juga is blue and rectangular with three ear-like extensions in various shades of blue coming out of the back of his head.
 He often wears a red, black, green, and orange skullcap.
 He has black legs, and blue arms with black fingers.
 A small thing is located in between his legs or possibly on his back - it might be a small tail of sorts.

 Yusi

 Yusi (Russian: Юси) is one of the main characters on Qumi-Qumi.
-She is a Yumi-Qumi who is voiced by Maryana Spivak in the first, second and fourteenth episode and Alina Rin in the rest of the series.
+She is a Yumi-Qumi.
 Yusi is a representative of the Yumi-Qumi tribe.
 She is a hippie-girl coming from a wealthy family who is bored with chasing success.
 However, Yusi is used to comfort and sometimes acts as a spoiled and fickle girl.
 Yusi loves high-tech gadgets and is always carrying her portable device which can transform into anything from a phone to a scooter.
 Yusi can fix any complicated gadget in no time.
 She is very cheerful and never feels depressed.
 Yusi is sensitive and sentimental.
 She loves animals; however, there's almost none left on her island.
 Being sober-minded, Yusi counterbalances energetic Juga and phlegmatic Shumadan.
 She cannot understand which of the guys she loves more and behaves as a coquette nourishing their rivalry.

 Shumadan

-Shumadan (Russian: Шумадан) is a Shumi-Qumi member voiced by Vladimir Ponomarev.
+Shumadan (Russian: Шумадан) is a Shumi-Qumi member.
 Like the rest of the Shumi-Qumi, Shumadan is rectangular and green.
 He has three striped ear-like extensions coming out of his head in green, orange, and black.
 He has black eyes with three eyelashes on each eye.
 His mouth is burnt orange, and he has green arms striped orange and lime.
 His legs are striped in two shades of green.
 He wears a bag with two red and blue military badges on the straps.